BESTSELLING PURE LAND ACQUIRED BY HOLLYWOOD STUDIO

 Pure Land First in a Roster of Book-to-Screen Projects from AUXmedia

-DETROIT, MI, [November 9, 2018] – The bestselling story behind Pure Land is now in development with a film studio.
+The bestselling story behind Pure Land is in development.

 Pure Land: A True Story of Three Lives, Three Cultures, and the Search for Heaven on Earth (2017) has received critical acclaim and is based on the true story of journalist Annette McGivney’s 10-year odyssey reporting on the murder of Japanese hiker Tomomi Hanamure in the Grand Canyon.
 The book addresses powerful themes around the cycle of family violence as well as the healing power of nature.
 The story spans from the Grand Canyon to the southern tip of Japan.